pySTEPS/pysteps/CONTRIBUTING.rst

 In a nutshell, the main steps to follow for contributing to pysteps are:

-- Setup the development environment
+- Setting up the development environment
 - Fork the repository
+- Install pre-commit hooks
 - Create a new branch for each contribution
 - Read the Code Style guide
 - Work on your changes